petersonben50/Everglades/code/assembly_processing/assembly_processing.md

 None of them jump out as being anomalously high or low.

-Then I went about checking the status of each metagenome, mostly by looking at the .
+Then I went about checking the status of each metagenome, mostly by looking at the fastp data.
 For the 2018 samples, I only looked at the porewater samples, not the surface water samples, since I'm not planning to use those for anything yet.
 I looked at the fastQC, the fastp, the read counts, and the coverage data for this.